 This was the record company, the guy who did the cover design, it was his daughter or his niece, and they did this photo and said they had this great idea.

 If you did that today, you probably get in jail, “laughs.”

 It’s possible.
 Times have changed.
 We felt it would go with the lyrics and the title, but I don’t want it printed anymore.
 Now we can do a different design.

 How about the album “Animal Magnetism”?
 That cover is also kind of “different”?

 Yeah, we had the title.
 I think Herman came up with it, “Animal Magnetism,” and we all liked it because it’s an interesting title.
 So we had this guy Strom (?) who was doing album covers for Pink Floyd.
 I think he did the one with the guy with the flames.
-So Strom came up with the idea for the “Animal Magnetism” cover, I personally didn’t like it, but the rest of the band loved it.
+So Strom came up with the “Animal Magnetism” cover idea, I personally didn’t like it, but the rest of the band loved it.
 I liked the dog, though.

 Do you see any chance of you working with the Scorpions ever again in the future?